ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment/index.md

   - Deletes the Azure virtual machine.

 In the rest of this post I'll explain how [this pipeline](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/provision-vm-in-environment-azure-pipeline.yml) works.

+> **Update 29-06-2021**
+>
+> The solution described in this post is based on the functionality in Azure DevOps to automatically create a new environment if it does not exist.
+A recent update to Azure DevOps has changed this behaviour.
+See [Release Notes: Changed in the automatic creation of environments](https://docs.microsoft.com/en-us/azure/devops/release-notes/2021/sprint-188-update#changes-in-the-automatic-creation-of-environments)
+>
+> When you follow the steps in this post and start a YAML pipeline, you might get the following error:
+>```Job InstallNetCore: Environment provision-vm-example-99b1d9650923294a393a8e74602721fb980e549a could not be found.
+The environment does not exist or has not been authorized for use.```
+>
+> If you get this error you'll need to use a static environment name in the YAML pipeline, manually create that environment in Azure DevOps and remove/disable the step that deletes the environment in Azure DevOps during the cleanup stage.
+[Here](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/azure-devops-unregister-agent-from-enviroment.md) you can find instructions on how to unregister an agent from an Azure DevOps environment.

 ### Table of contents